 Your mechanical technician CV is the best way to showcase your skills and experience.
 So, it’s vital to include all relevant details about your work history, education and training.
 However, knowing how to write a CV is the first step in making an impact.

-Your contact details should sit at the top of your mechanical technician CV.
-This ensures recruiters have immediate access to your information in order to contact you about a job interview and selection process.
+Your contact details should sit at the top of your mechanical technician CV structure.
+This ensures recruiters have immediate access to your information so they can contact you about a job interview and selection process.
 It’s also essential that these details are correct.
 Otherwise, you could miss out on a potential job.

 Contact details that should be included are: